ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 - One fragment will be a new instance of Featured images fragment to reuse the code and functionality, other will be a new fragment for showing category list
 - Implement async call requests to request Search pictures, Search Categories dynamically on page scroll
 - Develop feature for displaying search results in Search Activity
-- Saving the opened category/ images in the local database and showing in recently searched list(both categories and images) if search query is empty
+- Saving the clicked category/ images in the local database and showing in the recently searched list ( both categories and images ) if a search query is empty
 - Implement the category activity, which shows the sub-categories and the images present in that category(reusing featured images fragment)
 - Improving category activity by showing best images(images inside subcategory)

 ====Prototype: